Poinsettias’ danger to pets has long been overblown

 THE ANSWER

-No, poinsettias are not deadly to pets, but ingesting large amounts can cause illness.
+No, poinsettias are not deadly to pets, but ingesting the plant can cause mild illness.

 WHAT WE FOUND